 Ectopic pregnancies can be fatal to the pregnant woman.
 As a fertilized egg cannot survive outside the uterus, it has to be immediately removed for the safety of the mother.
 Treatment depends on the pregnancy stage, hormonal levels and location of the ectopic pregnancy.

-- Medication: If your doctor determines that there is no chances of immediate complications, medicinal treatment is suggested.
-According to the American Family Physician (AFP), the common medication prescribed is methotrexate (Rheumatrex).
+- Medication: Medical management can be tried if hCG is below below 3000iu/l or if there no heart activity or the mass size is <3.5cm According to the American Family Physician (AFP), the common medication prescribed is methotrexate (Rheumatrex).

 This drug inhibits the growth of the quickly dividing cells or ectopic mass in this case.
 It is available in the form of an injection and results in miscarriage-like symptoms including bleeding, cramping, and the passing of the tissue.
 But the only downside with this treatment is that you will not conceive for several months after taking medicine (6).